Lucy Deane Streatfeild: Career

 Deane first worked as a nursing sister, having been trained at the National Health Society and Chelsea Infirmary.
 She qualified as a sanitary inspector and in 1893 was appointed by the Borough of Kensington.
 She and former classmate Rose Squire were the first female sanitary inspectors in London.
 Alice Ravenhill was another classmate.
 From 1894 until 1906 she worked for the Home Office as a factory inspector.
+One of the people she inspired was Annie Jane Duncan who was an Australian visitor looking for work.
+Duncan trained and worked as a factory inspector who return to Australia as maybe their first woman factory inspector.

-In 1901 Deane was appointed to the Fawcett Commission, the committee of inquiry into the concentration camps created following the Second Boer War, where she ensured that the committee's report included criticism of the camps system.
+In 1901, Deane was appointed to the Fawcett Commission, the committee of inquiry into the concentration camps created following the Second Boer War, where she ensured that the committee's report included criticism of the camps system.
 From 1912 until 1915, Deane was a member of the Royal Commission on the Civil Service.

 Deane was on the executive committee of the Women's Land Army in Kent during the First World War, and was appointed as a member of both the War Office appeals committee (for the settlement of disputes regarding Separation Allowances for soldiers dependents) and a special arbitration tribunal (for wages of women munition workers).

 In 1918, Deane chaired a committee of inquiry into allegations of immoral conduct by members of the Women's Army Auxiliary Corps (WAAC) in France.
 The report of this committee dismissed as "slanderous and untrue" certain rumours about the misbehaviour of the WAAC in France and went on to explain, and make recommendations designed to alleviate, the problems then faced by women in active service abroad.

 In 1920 Deane Streatfeild was among the first women appointed as a Justice of the Peace.
 She served on the Kent County Council.